Volunteer in Italy

 Please note this schedule will vary depending on the needs of your particular project.

-Volunteers are accommodated in a dormitory style, volunteer apartment in central Naples and the office of the local team is also located within the same building.
-The volunteer apartment accommodates up to 28 volunteers and each bedroom can accommodate up to 8 volunteers at one time.
-You should expect to share a bedroom and bathrooms with volunteers of the same gender.
+Volunteers are accommodated in one of two dormitory-style, volunteer apartments in central Naples.
+The bedrooms can accommodate 4 to 8 volunteers at one time, and you should expect to share a bedroom and bathrooms with volunteers of the same gender.
 Bathrooms are equipped with western style toilets and showers.
 Bedding is provided, however volunteers will need to bring their own towels.
-As the accommodation is a shared living space, all volunteers are expected to help keep the accommodation tidy, which is organized by a rota system.
+As the accommodation is a shared living space, all volunteers are expected to help keep their personal living space tidy.
 There are also staff who clean the accommodation weekly.
-The volunteer apartment in central Naples has free Wi-Fi which volunteers are able to use.
-Environmental volunteers should note that one of our Environmental placement sites requires volunteers to be accommodated outside of central Naples, closer to the work placement, in shared dormitory-style accommodation.

 Volunteers are provided with breakfast, lunch, and dinner during the week (Monday to Friday), and breakfast only on Saturday and Sunday.
 Lunch and dinner will be the responsibility of the volunteers on weekends.
 Breakfast is self serve at the accommodation and includes tea, coffee, yoghurt, fruit, bread and cereal.
 Lunch and dinner during the week are provided by a local catering company and are delivered to the volunteer accommodation daily in time for lunch and dinner.
 Lunch is the largest meal of the day with dinner being a much lighter option.
 Meals will include pasta, rice, meat, seafood, vegetable and salad dishes.
 There are shops just two minutes walking distance away from the accommodation and volunteers are able to buy very affordable food if they wish to.
 If your placement requires you to be away from the accommodation during lunch, a packed lunch can be provided upon request.
 Tap water is fine to drink in Italy, however bottled water is readily available if you prefer and you should budget approximately US$10 per week for this.